Business innovation: its many forms, and why it matters

 The Takeaway

-Nonetheless, despite our triumphs and tribulations, it seems clear that the world will continue with or without us and that there isn’t a single, best way to innovate.
-Yet, at the same time, innovation is also the thing that seems to keep us moving forward.
+Nonetheless, despite our triumphs and tribulations, it seems clear that the world will continue spinning and that there isn’t a single best way to innovate.
+Yet, innovation seems to keep us moving forward.

 In part two, I delve more into the definition of innovation leadership, where some of the confusion exists, and why modern companies need to take note.